-The projects below are just a selection of websites for crowdsourcing cultural heritage.
+The projects below are selected examples of crowdsourcing cultural heritage.
 The directory is organized by the type of crowdsourcing process involved, using the typology for crowdsourcing in the humanities developed by Dunn & Hedges (2012).
-In their study they explain that, “a process is a sequence of tasks, through which an output is produced by operating on an asset”.
+They explain that, “a process is a sequence of tasks, through which an output is produced by operating on an asset”.
 For example, the Your Paintings Tagger website is for the process of tagging, which is an editorial task.
 The assets being tagged are images, and the output of the project is metadata, which makes the images easier to discover, retrieve and curate.

 Alexander Research Library, Wanganui Library (NZ) Transcription of index cards from 1840 to 2002.